grails-plugins/grails-rest-client-builder/README.md

 The response object has `xml` or `json` properties for reading the response of the request as demonstratd in the "Basic Usage" section.

+## Testing

+Testing can be done with Spring's RestTemplate mocking APIs.
+See the tests for RestBuilder itself for [an example](https://github.com/grails-plugins/grails-rest-client-builder/blob/master/test/unit/grails/plugins/rest/client/RestBuilderSpec.groovy#L57).

 ## Multipart Requests

 Multipart requests are possible by setting properties of the request body to `File`, `URL`, `byte[]` or `InputStream` instances: